formsbyair/Documentation/docs/_posts/2020-10-02-mandatory-third-party-requests-staged.md

 type: platform
 ---

-We've made the following changes for **Mandatory** Third Party Requests located in the last stage of forms configured for staged submission.
+We've made the following changes for **Mandatory Third Party Requests** located in the last stage of forms configured for **Staged** submission.

 * FormsByAir will automatically generate the requests on submit of the second-to-last stage.
 This ensures the requests are sent directly to the third parties.
 The main form filler has no ability to access or cancel the requests, they can only view the status of them.
 * Submission of the *last* request will automatically trigger submission of the main form